ellisonleao/magictools/README.md

 * [GraphicsGale](http://www.humanbalance.net/gale/us/) - Animation graphic editor easy to use.
 * [PiskelApp](http://www.piskelapp.com/) - Free Online Pixel Art and Animated Sprite Tool.
 * [PyxelEdit](http://pyxeledit.com/) - Pixel art editor designed to make it fun and easy to make tilesets, levels and animations.
 * [ShoeBox](http://renderhjs.net/shoebox/) - ShoeBox is a free Adobe Air based app for Windows and Mac OSX with game and ui related tools.
-Each tool uses a drag and drop - or clipbord interaction for a quick workflow.
+Each tool uses a drag and drop - or clipboard interaction for a quick workflow.
 * [Spritesheet Preview](http://kleber-swf.com/app/spritesheet-preview/) - A simple and free tool to preview sprite sheets
 * [TexturePacker](https://www.codeandweb.com/texturepacker) - Great spritesheet creation editor.